CIS565-Fall-2014/Project3-Pathtracer/README.md

 * TRANS (float transx) (float transy) (float transz)		//translation
 * ROTAT (float rotationx) (float rotationy) (float rotationz)		//rotation
 * SCALE (float scalex) (float scaley) (float scalez)		//scale

-For meshes, note that the base code will only read in .obj files.
-For more information on the .obj specification see http://en.wikipedia.org/wiki/Wavefront_.obj_file.

-An example of a mesh object is as follows:

-OBJECT 0
-mesh tetra.obj
-material 0
-frame 0
-TRANS       0 5 -5
-ROTAT       0 90 0
-SCALE       .01 10 10